myselfscrum/kochessenz-recipes/content/english/post/001-12-09-spaghettiauflauf-mit-hahnchenbrust.md

   - tomato
 ---

-Steph from the "kleinen Kuriositätenladen" blog got me thinking about an old favorite dish with today's **[recipe](http://kuriositaetenladen.blogspot.com/2009/12/hahnchenschnitzel-in-parmesan-panko.html)** that I cook promptly in the evening because it's quick and can be made well during the week.
+Steph from the "Kleiner Kuriositätenladen" blog got me thinking about an old favorite dish with today's **[recipe](http://kuriositaetenladen.blogspot.com/2009/12/hahnchenschnitzel-in-parmesan-panko.html)** that I cook promptly in the evening because it's quick and can be made well during the week.

 I cook